asinghamgoodwin/Graphing-SDH-and-COVID-19/Modeling-code.md

 # Visualization

-I’ve decided that what I want to graph is: *explain*
+I decided that what I want to graph is: *explain*

 First, I transform the table into a better shape for graphing, by getting the total state counts at each time step.